Oshi no Ko: Live-action

 In January 2024, it was announced that the series would receive a television drama adaptation, distributed exclusively worldwide by Amazon Prime Video in the same year, and a live-action film adaptation distributed by Toei.
 It was directed by Hana Matsumoto and Smith, with scripts written by Ayako Kitagawa, and music composed by Fox Capture Plan.
 The first six episodes of the Oshi no Ko live-action series premiered on November 28, 2024, while episodes 7 and 8 premiered on December 5.
 Each episode features a different theme song: "Akuma" (アクマ) by My First Story (episode 1); "Sōsō Fuitsu" (草々不一) by Rokudenashi (episode 2); "Orange Youth" (オレンジユース, Orenji Yūsu) by Da-ice (episode 3); "Past Die Future" by I's (episode 4); "Ee Gana" (ええがな) by Yabai T-Shirts Yasan (episode 5); "Ranran Rhapsody" (爛々ラプソディ, Ranran Rapusodi) by Wanima (episode 6); "Ugoku Ten P" (動く点P) by Wednesday Campanella (episode 7); and "Revenge" by Umeda Cypher (episode 8).

 Directed by Smith, the film Oshi no Ko: The Final Act featured the same writer and composer from the series.
 It premiered on December 20, 2024.
 The film's ending theme is "Shining Song" by B-Komachi.
+In Australia, the film was distributed by Sugoi Co, with a fan premiere on January 28, 2025, and a theatrical release on January 30.
 Amazon Prime Video added the film to its catalog in the United States in June 2025.

 Video game

 A smartphone puzzle video game based on the series was announced on February 2, 2025.
-Developed and global published outside of Japan by Korean company NHN Corporation in partnership with Kadokawa Corporation, it is set to be released in 2026.
+Titled Oshi no Ko: Match Star (Oshi no Ko: Puzzle Star (【推しの子】Puzzle Star) on Japanese platforms), it was developed and globally published outside of Japan by the Korean company NHN Corporation in partnership with Kadokawa Corporation and was released in Japan for iOS and Android devices on February 25, 2026.